w3c/wai-people-use-web/_people-use-web/tools-techniques.md

     provide alternative mechanisms for navigation.

 Many functions to support different styles of navigation are built directly into web browsers and assistive technologies.
-For instance, most commonly available browsers provide bookmark functionality, and screen readers provide functions to list headings, links, and other structures on a web page.
+For example, most commonly available browsers provide bookmark functionality, and screen readers provide functions to list headings, links, and other structures on a web page.
 However, the design of the content is also an